kevelmun/VoiceChat-AzureOllamaAgent/README.md

 pip install -r requirements.txt
 ```

+> **Note**: The `swarm` dependency, necessary for the use of agents, is listed in the `requirements.txt` but commented out.
+You can uncomment it to enable agents.

 ### 5. Configure Azure Credentials

 Create a `.env` file in the root directory of the project and add your Azure credentials: